gabrieljyoung/borealis-api/README.md

 Borealis API
 =====

-Borealis API provides a backend interface based on Express.js and MySQL for academic course registration systems.
+Borealis API is an example backend interface based on Express.js and MySQL for a hypothetical academic course registration system.
+This is partly an exercise in [writing documentation](https://github.com/gabrieljyoung/borealis-api/wiki#documentation).

-This project is still very much in its infancy.
-See [Documentation](https://github.com/gabrieljyoung/borealis-api/wiki#documentation) for an overview of features implemented so far.